Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Bobtcheva--Piergallini Hopf algebras

 We also consider the \textit{quotient} functor

-which is the braided modular functor sending the generating object $\tHAt$ of $\tAlgt$ to the generating object $\HAt$ of $\Algt$, and structure morphisms to structure morphisms.
-Again, the functor $\Qtnt$ essentially adds the anomaly-free relation to the set of axioms satisfied by the modular Hopf algebra $\tHAt$.
+which is the braided monoidal functor sending the generating object $\tHAt$ of $\tAlgt$ to the generating object $\HAt$ of $\Algt$, and structure morphisms to structure morphisms.
+Again, the functor $\Qtnt$ essentially adds the anomaly-free relation to the set of axioms satisfied by the factorizable BPH algebra $\tHAt$.

 Next, we consider the \textit{Kirby tangle presentation} functor